 - Now make the filling.
 Place the minced pork in a bowl.
 Gradually add water and stir in the same direction for 100 times.
 Add the cooking oil and stir in the same direction.
 Combine with the rest of the ingredients and stir all in one direction till all ingredients are well mixed.
 Cover the bowl and place it in the fridge.

 - To make the wrappers, cut the dough into 2 equal pieces.
 Roll one piece into a long cylinder, then cut off 10 pieces of dough the size of walnuts, about 30g each.
 Dust them lightly with flour.
 Stand them cut-side up and press down them into discs with the palm of your hand.
 Roll each disc into a circle about 9cm in diameter – edges are thinner than center.
 Now let’s assemble to make the buns, place a wrapper in one hand, put a tablespoon of the filling(25-30g) in the center of the wrapper.
 Use your other hand to pinch the edge of the dough to enclose the filling.
 Fold the edges to the center around the filling while twisting so the bun is completed sealed.
-Turn the filled bun upside down and place it on lightly floured surface.
+Place the filled bun on lightly floured surface.
 Cover with a damp tea tower or cheese cloth and repeat until you have used all the dough.
 Leave the buns to rest for 10 minutes.

 - Serve the buns with dishes of Chingkiang vinegar to dip.